 - These Easter appetizers creamy carrot bites are a terrific snack to put out before the meal.
 Let guests nibble on them while waiting for the casserole to finish cooking.
 The presentation is SO cute!

 - This simple menu includes bacon and fruit salad, which needs no explanation.
-Just pick the best looking seasonal fruit that you can.
+Just pick the best looking seasonal fruit that you can find.

 - This delicious creamy hash brown potatoes recipe is the star of this brunch.
 It’s a fantastic side item to serve for brunch or even dinner.